Academic Paper Series & Named Lectures

 The Law School is well known for the rigorous and voluminous academic output of its highly respected faculty.
-Many of the faculty's articles are included in one of our academic paper series.
+Many of the faculty's scholarship is included in our academic paper series and named lectures.

-- Coase-Sandor Working Paper Series in Law and Economics: This Working Paper series ensures that scholars at other institutions keep abreast of what is happening at Chicago's Coase-Sandor Institute for Law and Economics.
+The University of Chicago Coase-Sandor Institute for Law & Economics Research Paper Series publishes papers in law and economics authored by University of Chicago faculty.
+This Working Paper series ensures that scholars at other institutions keep abreast of what is happening at Chicago's Coase-Sandor Institute for Law and Economics.

 The Public Law and Legal Theory Working Paper series covers a diverse group of topics, including, but not limited to, constitutional law, statutory interpretation, intellectual property, family law, jurisprudence, civil procedure, voting rights, legal history, criminal law and procedure, privacy, and international law.